hauntedgoblin/discord-bot/README.md

 # Custom Discord Moderator Bot

-Hello this is my homemade Discord moderation bot.
-I started it to learn more about JavaScript and Discord.JS.
-I don't have it running on a server permanently, so don't add it to any servers unless you want a useless bot hanging around.
+Hello this is my homemade Discord moderation bot!
+Feel free to take a look at the ReadMe and the source code.
+Feel free to reach out to me on Discord (Cameron#2466) with any questions and I will get back to you as soon as possible! :)

 ## Commands